 Heard on the stages of Carnegie Hall's Weill Recital Hall, Steinway Hall, and Preston Bradley Hall, Christina has also performed at the Morgan Library and International Musicians Seminar at Prussia Cove.
 She is an alumna of the Music Academy of the West, where she studied vocal piano with Warren Jones and accompanied the studio of mezzo-soprano Marilyn Horne.
 Christina was the pianist winner of the 2017 Marilyn Horne Song Competition and played in Carnegie Hall’s 2018 “The Song Continues” series in master classes with Renée Fleming, Graham Johnson, and Marilyn Horne.

 Christina holds degrees from the Oberlin Conservatory and Rice University's Shepherd School of Music.
 Her teachers include Brian Connelly, Monique Duphil, Peter Takács, and the late Emilio del Rosario.
 Christina was a recipient of the Postgraduate Collaborative Piano Fellowship from the Bard College Conservatory, where she worked with the Graduate Vocal Arts Program under the direction of soprano Dawn Upshaw and pianist Kayo Iwama.

-Dedicated to showcasing the music of today, Christina has premiered numerous works for solo piano and chamber ensemble by composers including Jake Heggie, Shawn Jaeger, Tamzin Elliott, and Robert McClure.
-She is a founding member of the piano duo 4x5 with composer and pianist Benjamin Krause.
-They have been featured as ensemble-in-residence at the Oregon Bach Festival Composers Symposium.
+Dedicated to showcasing the music of today, Christina is a founding member of contemporary piano duo 4x5 with her husband, composer Benjamin Krause.
+They recently performed at the MTNA National Conference in Washington and were featured guest artists at the Oregon Bach Festival Composers Symposium.